Timeline - Deadliest attacks in Iraq in last year

 December 22 - More than 10 coordinated bombings strike Baghdad, killing at least 72 people, with around 200 wounded.

--- At least 18 people are killed when a suicide bomber detonated an ambulance he was driving near a government office in the Karrada district.
+- In one of the attacks, at least 18 people are killed when a suicide bomber detonates an ambulance he was driving near a government office in the Karrada district.
 More bombs explode in the central Alawi area, Shaab and Shula in the north, all mainly Shi'ite areas.

--- The Islamic State of Iraq, an umbrella group for al Qaeda-linked insurgents, later claims responsibility.
+- The Islamic State of Iraq, an umbrella group for al Qaeda-linked insurgents, claims responsibility.

-January 5, 2012 - Four bombs in mainly Shi'ite Muslim areas of Baghdad kill at least 73 people.
+January 5, 2012 - Four bombs in mainly Shi'ite Muslim areas of Iraq kill at least 73 people with around 150 people wounded.

--- The biggest attack was beside a police checkpoint west of Nassiriya in the south, where a suicide bomber targeting Shi'ite pilgrims killed 44 people and wounded 81.
+- The biggest attack takes place beside a police checkpoint west of Nassiriya in the south, where a suicide bomber targeting Shi'ite pilgrims kills 44 people.

-January 9 - Two car bombs kill at least 15 people and wound 52 in the capital.

 (Reporting by David Cutler, London Editorial Reference Unit)